PayFabric/APIs/PayFabric/Sections/ScheduledTransaction.md

 The PayFabric scheduled transaction APIs are used for managing PayFabric scheduled transactions.
 Please note that all requests require API authentication, see our [guide](Authentication.md) on how to authenticate.
 Please refer the [Transaction Object](/PayFabric/Sections/3.1JSONObjects.md#transaction) for details.

-Search for future dated transactions
+Search for Future Dated Transactions
 -------------------------------------
 * `GET /Transaction/Scheduled?page=1&pagesize=5&fromDate=6-27-2021&toDate=7-1-2021` Get a list of transactions that are scheduled between 2 dates.
 The max fromdate and todate range is 90 days.